jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer-github-actions/index.md

 {{% /notice %}}

 ### Proxmox Setup
 The only configuration I did on the Proxmox side of things was to [create a user account](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_users) that Packer could use.
 I called it `packer` but didn't set a password for it.
-Instead, I set up an [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) for that account, making sure to uncheck the "Privilege Separation" box so that the token inherits the same permissions as the user itself.
+Instead, I set up an [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) for that account, making sure to **uncheck** the "Privilege Separation" box so that the token would inherit the same permissions as the user itself.

 ![Creating an API token](proxmox-token.png)